 The Ekornes Ethical Standard is provided to all employees all over the world and available in the personnel handbook for the Scandinavian employees.
 The Ekornes Ethical Standard contains an overview of ethical rules related to corruption.
 Other documents like "Ekornes Objectives and Values", company regulations, employment contracts and job descriptions also contain ethical rules.
+This also includes procedures for eg. whistle-blowing and gift registry.

-Suppliers are made aware of Ekornes Ethical Standards through "Supplier declaration on Social and Environmental Performance" A duty of confidentiality contained in the company regulations, employment contracts or job descriptions does not prevent employees from informing about breaches of regulations, legislation or rules laid down by the authorities.
+Suppliers are made aware of Ekornes Ethical Standards through the "Ekornes Supplier Code of Conduct".
+A duty of confidentiality contained in the company regulations, employment contracts or job descriptions does not prevent employees from informing about breaches of regulations, legislation or rules laid down by the authorities.
 This also applies to internal guidelines, provisions or issues that might harm Ekornes' reputation or other parties' trust in Ekornes.
 The top management team is responsible for anti-corruption.
-Ekornes also gain valuable knowledge in order to work against Corruption through the UN Global Compact Nordic Network.
+Ekornes also gain valuable knowledge in order to work against Corruption through the UN Global Compact Nordic Network and a national compliance network.